ClusterM/wg-obfuscator/README.md

 At the moment, the only available option is STUN emulation.
 Since STUN is commonly used for video calls, it is rarely blocked.
 So, currently supported values are:
 * `NONE`
   No masking at all.
-The obfuscator will not mask outgoing traffic and will ignore all incoming masked traffic.
+The obfuscator will not mask outgoing traffic and will not recognize or process any incoming masked traffic.
 * `AUTO`
-  The obfuscator will not mask outgoing traffic by default, but if the first packet from the client (on the 'source-lport' side) is masked, the server will auto-detect the masking type and switch to it.
-So the client can choose the masking mode independently.
+  The obfuscator will not mask outgoing traffic by default.
+However, if the first packet from the client (on the 'source-lport' side) is masked, the server will autodetect the masking type and switch to it, allowing the client to choose the masking mode independently.
 * `STUN`
-  Forces the use of the STUN protocol for outgoing traffic and ignores other protocols for incoming traffic.
+  Forces the use of the STUN protocol for outgoing traffic and only accepts incoming traffic that is STUN-masked.

 ### Two-Way Mode
 (for advanced users)